Henrique-Potter/check-lin/README.md

         ```

     - This procedure should take about 4 seconds.
-    - This step will populates the files from the folder `results` with data from the experiment.
+    - This step will populate the files from the folder `results` with data from the experiment.

     - **Reading the results**: The results are summarized in the ```results``` folder which contains three files:

         - The file ```results/table1.txt``` keeps the properties of the processed history files for each data structure which is given in **Table 1** in the paper.
         - The file ```results/table2.txt``` keeps the number of schedules generated for each data structure for increasing *d* values which is given in **Table 2** in the paper.
         - The file ```results/table3.txt``` keeps the number and percentage of the linearizable history files shown by strong gitting families of schedules for increasing *d* values which is given in **Table 3** in the paper.

-5. **Plot the results**: Now that we have the results data we can plot to facilitate the visualization.
+5. **Plot the results**: Now that we have the results data, we can plot to facilitate the visualization.
     - Execute the following command.
         ```
         python scrips/main.py -operation java_execute_tests